Lundalogik/LimeBootstrapAppStore/Embrello/README.md

 }"></div>
 ```

+**dataSource**: Can be either 'vba' or 'sql'.
+Important: Should always be 'vba' in the hosting environment.

 **maxNbrOfRecords**: The maximum number of records fetched from the database, no matter how many records that are currently shown in the list.

 **boards**: An array containing board objects.
 Each board object represent a LIME Pro tab and each tab can only be represented once.